tranhoang2811/burning-bros-test/README.md

 ### Prerequisites

-Before running the source code, ensure you have Python installed on your system.
+Before running the source code, ensure you have Python 3.9 or above installed on your system.
 You can download it from [python.org](https://www.python.org/).

 ### Installation